mayank-budhiraja/React-Native-Fitness-App/readme.md

 - Overall functions
     - Start a specific routine - done

-        - Stop, Pause or Exit - done
+        - Stop, Pause or Exit - On THIS --

         - Add breaks in between - done
         - check RoutinePlaylist - done